johnsonjh/6CROSS/README.md

 ## How the port works

-* AI *was* used (Gemini, Claude, and ChatGPT), *especially* with the PL/6 to C conversions, the **ASMDAL** and **BMAP** ports, and for producing the automated test suites based on many hand-written test cases.
-This project was essentially an experiment in automated test-driven porting of production software written in a "dead" language (PL/6), for which no compilers are known to exist, which ran only on an operating system which is now lost to the ages (Honeywell/Bull CP-6), which itself ran only ran on an very exotic platform, the GE/Honeywell/Bull DPS-8 36-bit large systems mainframe with the NSA/VU (New System Architecture) ISA extensions.
+* AI *was* used (Gemini, Claude, Copilot, and ChatGPT), *especially* with the PL/6 to C conversions, the I/O routines, the bulk of the **ASMDAL** and **BMAP** ports, and for producing the automated test suites based on many hand-written test cases.

+  * This project was essentially an experiment in automated test-driven porting of legacy production software written in a "dead" language (PL/6), for which no compilers are known to exist, which ran only on an operating system which is now lost to the ages (Honeywell/Bull CP-6), which itself ran only ran on a very exotic platform, the GE/Honeywell/Bull DPS-8/C 36-bit large systems mainframe with the NSA/VU (New System Architecture) ISA extensions.

 * The approach was intended to be **faithful per-module** where practical.
   Algorithms, control flow, FORTRAN `COMMON` blocks, data layouts, and